 The enacted budget for fiscal 2012 assumed relatively modest baseline tax revenue growth over fiscal 2011 (about 1.7%).
 A large budget gap that reflected the phase-out of federal stimulus funds was resolved primarily through spending control, particularly in the area of health care.
-The revenue forecast was raised from \$20.6 billion to \$21 billion in October due to revenue overperformance in the first few months of the year, and now projects year-over-year baseline growth of 3.7%.
-The current forecast projects only a modest \$124 million drawdown from the stabilization fund.
+The revenue forecast was raised from \$20.6 billion to \$21 billion in October 2011 due to revenue overperformance in the first few months of the year, and now projects year-over-year baseline growth of 3.7%.
+The current forecast projects only a nominal \$42 million drawdown from the stabilization fund.

-Through November, revenues are in line with revised estimates.
-Personal income tax withholding revenues are up 3.3% (baseline) year-to-date compared to the prior fiscal year, while estimated payments are 21.5% higher.
-Sales and use tax revenues are 3.2% ahead of the prior year.
-The governor's executive budget proposal for fiscal 2013 is scheduled to be released in late January.
+Through December, revenues are slightly below revised estimates, with underperformance in income tax estimated payments possibly attributable to timing factors.
+Personal income tax withholding revenues are up 3.7% (baseline) year-to-date compared to the prior fiscal year, while estimated payments are 0.4% lower.
+Sales and use tax revenues are 4.3% ahead of the prior year.
+The consensus tax revenue forecast of \$21.95 billion for fiscal 2013, released on Jan.
+12, assumes baseline tax revenue growth of 5.4%.
+This will be the basis for the governor's executive budget proposal for the year, which is scheduled to be released on Jan.
+25.

-Due to the strong revenue performance, the state's flat income tax rate is expected to automatically drop from 5.3% to 5.25% effective Jan.
+Due to the strong revenue performance, the state's flat income tax rate automatically dropped from 5.3% to 5.25% effective Jan.
 1, 2012.
 The Commonwealth estimates the impact of such a change at only approximately \$55 million in fiscal 2012, rising to about \$115 million in fiscal 2013.
 Although legislation was recently passed to license up to three regional resort casinos and one slot facility, much of the revenue is expected to go to local governments and there is no related money assumed in the Commonwealth's fiscal 2012 budget.

-Massachusetts consistently has taken timely action to ensure budget balance in recent downturns while maintaining some level of reserves.
+Massachusetts has consistently taken timely action to ensure budget balance in recent downturns while maintaining some level of reserves.
 This is important given the nature of the Commonwealth's revenue system, which quickly reflects changing economic conditions.
 With economic deterioration, tax revenue forecasts were reduced significantly over the course of fiscal 2009, from \$21.4 billion in the enacted budget to actual results of \$18.3 billion, and the year ended down 13% (baseline) compared to fiscal 2008.
 The budget for fiscal 2010 included a 25% increase in the Commonwealth's sales tax rate (to 6.25%) and other revenue measures totaling about \$1 billion.
 Fiscal 2010 taxes were down 3.4% (baseline) versus fiscal 2009.

 In addition to solid ongoing budget management, in recent years the Commonwealth has proactively taken steps to reduce the volatility of its revenue system.
 The variability and unpredictability of capital gains-related tax revenue has been a key factor in this volatility over time.
 In response, the fiscal 2011 enacted budget included a new mechanism for budgeting capital gains-related tax revenue that limits the amount of such revenue that can be included in the Commonwealth's budget to \$1 billion, with excesses dedicated to reserve funding.
-A similar change requires one-time judgments and settlement payments in excess of \$10 million be deposited in the stabilization fund; \$81 million of such revenue has been deposited to date in fiscal 2012.
+A similar change requires one-time judgments and settlement payments in excess of \$10 million be deposited in the stabilization fund; \$163 million of such revenue has been deposited to date in fiscal 2012.